 If it affects the eyes, it causes what is medically known as Graves’ orbitopathy or ophthalmopathy.

-Rarely, it may affect the skin, we call it Graves’ dermopathy or pretibial myxedema.
+Rarely, if it affects the skin, we call it Graves’ dermopathy or pretibial myxedema.

 Symptoms of Graves’ Disease